 Thank you for your interest in how we teach at School for Community Learning.

-Our students learn to be proactive in dealing with the socio-economic problems and environmental conditions that affect their communities.
+Our students learn to be proactive in dealing with the social, economic and environmental dynamics that affect their communities.
 They learn to use:

 Projects – big and small – at School for Community Learning encourage students to work with an idea and demonstrate their understanding.
 All students engage in service and project based learning throughout the school year and are aware of the social issues and needs that our communities currently face.